 1. Freedom to pursue your passion

 Achieving career goals is incredibly important to women.
 Nowadays, career goals are less centered around the corporate ladder, with a greater focus on living a purpose-driven life.
-This trend is pronounced with women as well.
-Twenty percent of female entrepreneurs find the desire to follow their own passions as the biggest motivating factor behind starting their own businesses.
+This trend is pronounced among women as well.
+20% of female entrepreneurs find the desire to follow their own passions as the biggest motivating factor behind starting their own businesses.

 2. Dissatisfaction with corporate America

-Women have been trying to break the glass ceiling in corporate America for years.
-However, it seems some women are abandoning this goal altogether in favor of becoming their own boss.
+Instead of breaking the glass ceiling, women are abandoning this goal altogether in favor of becoming their own boss.

 3. Flexible work arrangements